Anonymous

 From India, Bangalore

 Section 21A of the Trade Unions Act provides for disqualification of an office bearer.
-Like any member of other committees, a person convicted for an offence involving moral turpitude can not become an office bearer of a trade union.
-That means only a person who was dismissed from the company following conviction by any court for moral turpitude can not become a member of the executive committee of a trade union.
-Again, if five years has elapsed since his release from the prison, he can certainly become an office bearer.
-It is understood that a person who has been dismissed by the company for any misconduct or even a misconduct involving moral turpitude will not come under the scope of section 21A.
-In order to be disqualified conviction by a Court is very important.
+Like any member of other committees, a person convicted for an offense involving moral turpitude cannot become an office bearer of a trade union.
+That means only a person who was dismissed from the company following conviction by any court for moral turpitude cannot become a member of the executive committee of a trade union.
+Again, if five years have elapsed since his release from prison, he can certainly become an office bearer.
+It is understood that a person who has been dismissed by the company for any misconduct or even misconduct involving moral turpitude will not come under the scope of section 21A.
+In order to be disqualified, conviction by a court is very important.

 From India, Kannur